 Dance to Health uses the two evidence-based falls prevention programmes, Otago and FaME.
 In 2016 through a partnership with Later Life Training, dance artists from Cheshire Dance, Dancing in Devon, Dance East, East London Dance and South East Dance were trained in Otago and FaME.
 Six pilots in London, Cheshire and Oxfordshire took place in partnership with dance organisations and Age UK, health and wellbeing centres, housing association and Jewish Care.

-Thanks to to £2.3 million expansion from public and private sector funding, phase 1 roll out of the programme started in England and Wales in November 2017.
-Dance to Health sessions are now taking place in Birmingham, Oxfordshire, Yorkshire, Cheshire, South Wales, Norfolk and Southend with support from regional Dance and Health partners.
+Thanks to £2.1 million expansion from public and private sector funding, phase 1 roll out of the programme started in England and Wales in November 2017.
+Dance to Health sessions are now taking place in Birmingham, Oxfordshire, Yorkshire, Cheshire, South Wales and Norfolk with support from regional Dance and Health partners.